JesseTG/Standard-Windows-Output/README.md

-# Standard-Windows-Logger
+# Standard-Windows-Output
-Support for std::cout, std::cin, and std::endl when building Win32 applications in Visual Studio
+Support for std::cout, std::clog, and std::cerr when building Win32 applications in Visual Studio